Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory: Preliminary estimates and Type I estimate

 We begin with the following estimate.

 \begin{lemma} Let $\theta = a/q + \beta$ with $(a, q)=1$ and $0< |\beta| < 1/q^2$.
 Then for any $M, N \geq 2$, we have

 \end{lemma} \begin{proof} The proof of the lemma is a standard one.
 However, we need a variant of it to take advantage of $\beta$ in the sum.
-For a detailed proof, see \cite[Lemma 7.1]{May}. \end{proof} Let us now deduce the following corollary from the above lemma. \begin{cor} Let $\theta = a/q + \beta$ with $(a, q)=1$ and $|\beta| < 1/q^2$.
-Then for any $M\geq 1$, we have
+For a detailed proof, see \cite[Lemma 4.1]{May2}. \end{proof}